lude-bri/ft_printf_42_LP/README.md

 	<image src=images/graph_02.png height="800" weight="700">
 </div>

-In my project, this flowchart is represented in code in the main function `ft_printf.c`.
+In my project, this flowchart is represented in `ft_printf.c`.